KSUI

-KSUI (91.7 FM) is a non-commercial, listener-supported public radio station licensed to Iowa City, Iowa.
-It is the flagship station of Iowa Public Radio's classical music network.
+KSUI (91.7 FM) is a non-commercial radio station licensed to Iowa City, Iowa, United States.
+It is the flagship of Iowa Public Radio's classical music network.
 The main studios and offices are on Grand Avenue in Des Moines.
 News updates are supplied from National Public Radio (NPR).

-KSUI is a Class C FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is on Baker Avenue near 250th Street in West Branch, Iowa, about 35 miles southeast of Cedar Rapids and about 50 miles west of the Quad Cities.
-Programming is also heard on 218-watt FM translator K268EK at 101.7 MHz in Dubuque.
-KSUI broadcasts using HD Radio technology.
-The HD2 digital subchannel carries Iowa Public Radio's news and talk format from WOI-FM Ames.
+KSUI's transmitter is sited on Baker Avenue near 250th Street in West Branch, Iowa, about 35 miles southeast of Cedar Rapids and about 50 miles west of the Quad Cities.
+Programming is also heard on low-power FM translator K268EK (101.7 FM) in Dubuque.
+KSUI broadcasts in HD Radio; the HD2 digital subchannel carries Iowa Public Radio's news and talk format from WOI-FM Ames.